imsamuka/droidpad-python-examples/README.md

 ### Configurable Server (by [imsamuka](https://github.com/imsamuka))

 This server is configured with a [TOML](https://toml.io) file, and supports multiple TCP/UDP droidpad servers simultaneosly.
 Theres's a documented [default config file](configServer/default.toml) to use as a reference.
 There are other examples in the [configServer folder](configServer/).
-You can use the `--qr` flag to display a QRCode to import the pads in the app.

 ### Usage